Preemption basics & why preemption matters for health equity

-The legal term preemption may have little resonance outside of courts and legislative chambers.
-But what it describes — the invalidation of state law by federal law, or local law by state law — has profound significance for public health.
+The legal term preemption may be little known outside of courts and legislative chambers.
+But what it describes — the invalidation of state law by federal law, or of local law by state or federal law — has profound significance for public health and health equity.

-- Fundamentals of Preemption explains what the legal concept of preemption means and how to spot it in a proposed law.
+- Fundamentals of Preemption explains the legal concept of preemption and how different types of preemption operate in states and local communities.